Putting Our Mission to Work

 Brooklyn Law School has had a commitment to diversity since its founding in 1901.
 During a time when many law schools excluded women and minorities, BLS accepted all qualified students, acting as an important gateway to economic, civic, and professional success for people of all backgrounds.

-Today’s distinguished body of approximately 1,100 students reflects a diverse community.
-Forty-four percent of our students are women and 26 percent of our students are students of color.
+Today’s distinguished body of 1,100 students reflects a diverse community.
+Approximately forty-nine percent of our students are women and 26 percent of our students are students of color.
 In fact, over one-third of the 2016 incoming class is comprised of students who identify as members of various underrepresented minority groups.
 Our students differ by race, ethnicity, sexual orientation, age, religion, physical ability, marital and parental status, and economic background.
-For the 2013-14 academic year, they come from 27 states and 26 countries.
-Over the past two decades, international students from 68 countries have pursued degrees at Brooklyn Law School.
+Our students currently come from from 42 states, the District of Columbia, Puerto Rico, and many foreign countries.
+Over the past decade, international students from over 41 countries have pursued degrees at Brooklyn Law School.

-Together with our talented faculty and against the backdrop of New York City, one of the most diverse places in the world, these students create a vibrant, inclusive intellectual community: a great place to begin life as a lawyer.
+Together with our talented faculty and against the backdrop of New York City, one of the most diverse places in the world, these students create a vibrant, inclusive intellectual community and a great place to begin life as a lawyer.